 - Taco night: “The green onions and avocados came from the garden, the tomatoes are from the farmers market, and the beef is local and grass fed.”

 - Pizza night: “The arugula, green onions, and basil came from the garden.
 The mushrooms are locally grown, from the farmers market.”

 - Breakfast for dinner night: “The eggs are from our chickens and the sweet bread for the French toast is from Punalu‘u Bake Shop.”

+It’s casual, not a boardroom style report.
+But it’s enough to make my family think regularly about where our food is coming from.
 In fact, when I served a vegetable stir fry last night, my eldest son beat me to the punch: “Are these snow peas from the garden?”
 Why, yes dear.
 Yes they are.